apiel/groovebox/NOTE.md

 # keyboard

+- Should there be a master keyboard and then a keyboard that can be use for anything???

 - select input and output
     - input is midi channel of keyboard
     - output can be midi channel or internal instrument: synth, sample, ...